John Milton Cage

 Effect of Eastern Philosophies

-The next years were devoted to the study of Zen Buddhism along with other Eastern philosophies.
+In the next years Cage studied Zen Buddhism along with other Eastern philosophies.
 He concluded that music should be seen as a part of a single natural process.
 This translated into the belief that all kinds of sounds are potentially musical.
 For Cage, the world was full of sounds never used before in music.
 Given this conclusion, he developed the principle of indeterminism.
 “He used a number of devices to ensure randomness and thus eliminate any element of personal taste on the part of the performer: unspecified instruments and numbers of performers, freedom of duration of sounds and entire pieces, inexact notation, and sequences of events determined by random means (2).”

 Best Known Works